 By the way, have you seen the math the second grade kids do these days?
 I’m amazed by the expectations that schools have and how much work they are assigned.
 Overall it’s a very good thing, but it seems like so much more than we ever did as youngsters, and I have to wonder if the strategies are really effective at times.

 What’s very strange is that he can naturally remember the words to poems, jokes and songs without even trying- he’s far better at that than I am.
 And yet he doesn’t remember numbers the same way, or doesn’t think he does.
-Contrast his math with his reading… he’s already at a 5th or 6th grade reading level, and simply devours books.
+Contrast his math with his reading… he’s already at an advanced reading level, and simply devours books.
 I’m so proud of him, and feel like lots of effort really paid dividends.
 I used to sit with him for hours as a 3, 4 and 5 year old, going over sounds and sentences every day to develop phonemic awareness, and practice his reading skills.
 And he always had mom or dad or grandma to read to him as well at bedtime.
 But the reading practice wasn’t easy, and he didn’t always enjoy it.
 At one point he really didn’t like the book/program I had, so I gave it a few week break and switched to a more fun phonics reading approach.
 He loved it.